UOA-CS732-SE750-Students-2024/project-group-playful-penguins/README.md

 # Project Management

-- Our project management process involves creating new issues in Jira for each feature during our sprints, with each feature branch in GitHub named using the prefix 'ppeng-' followed by the Jira task ID.
+- Our project management process involves creating new tasks in Jira for each feature during our sprints, with each feature branch in GitHub named using the prefix 'ppeng-' followed by the Jira task ID.
 - Commits within these branches also follow a consistent naming convention, including the task ID as a prefix, enhancing traceability.
 - At the end of each sprint, features are peer-reviewed by at least two team members before being merged into the main branch, ensuring code quality and collaborative improvement.
 - For comprehensive details on our project management practices and more, please refer to the project management section of our [wiki](https://github.com/UOA-CS732-SE750-Students-2024/project-group-playful-penguins/wiki).